AnuragKurumaddali/expense_tracker/README.md

 ## Test Cases

-The project includes various test cases to ensure the app functions correctly, focusing on both integration and unit tests.
+The project includes various test cases to ensure the app functions correctly, focusing on integration, unit and widget tests.

 ### Integration Tests